-- Incorporate the TOD-UC design standards while while proposing to preserve the existing Dilworth Artisan building and provide an internally located drive-through accessory use on the site. - Illustrates location of existing building proposed to remain. - Locates an existing 10-foot alley proposed to be abandoned. - Illustrates a proposed development footprint. - Notes location for green space and outdoor plaza. - Notes that unless the rezoning plan or development standards establish more stringent standards, the regulations established under the ordinance for the TOD-UC zoning district will govern the development and use of the site subject to the specified optional provisions and additional commitments. - Proposes the following optional provisions: - It is noted that the standards as contained in the ordinance under the TOD-UC zoning district (Chapter 15) shall apply to this site and be incorporated herein by reference, and the petitioner hereby opts out of the MUDD zoning district standards.
+- Proposes up to 325 apartments, 365,000 square feet of office uses, and 28,000 square feet of retail. - Notes maximum building height will not exceed TOD-UC zoning standards. - Incorporates the TOD-UC design standards while proposing to preserve the existing Dilworth Artisan building and provide an internally located drive-through accessory use on the site. - Illustrates location of existing building proposed to remain. - Locates an existing 10-foot alley proposed to be abandoned. - Illustrates a proposed development footprint. - Notes location for green space and outdoor plaza. - Notes that unless the rezoning plan or development standards establish more stringent standards, the regulations established under the ordinance for the TOD-UC zoning district will govern the development and use of the site subject to the specified optional provisions and additional commitments. - Proposes the following optional provisions: - It is noted that the standards as contained in the ordinance under the TOD-UC zoning district (Chapter 15) shall apply to design standards for this site and be incorporated herein by reference, and the petitioner hereby opts out of the MUDD zoning district standards with the exception of the MUDD permitted uses contained in Sections 9.8502 through 9.8505 of the Ordinance.
 In addition, the Petitioner requests the following: - The petitioner shall preserve the existing building located at 118 E Kingston Avenue for adaptive reuse (unless deemed impractical or unreasonable due to structural or environmental issues as determined by a third-party engineer licensed in North Carolina).
-The petitioner asserts that preserving the character of the existing building is a public benefit as an adaptive reuse project. - The petitioner requests the ability to provide a maximum of one (1) internally-located drive-through facility that shall not be visible from public streets and the rail trail.
+For the sake of clarity, the existing skybridge connecting the 118 E Kingston Avenue building (i.e. the preserved building) to a building located at 1708 South Boulevard is not included in this preservation commitment.
+The petitioner asserts that preserving the character of the existing building is a public benefit as an adaptive reuse project. - The petitioner requests the ability to provide a maximum of one (1) internally-located drive-through facility that shall not be visible from public streets and the Rail Trail.
 The drive-through facility shall also satisfy the standards contained in Section 15.8.4.c.1. of the ordinance (prescribed conditions for accessory drive-through facilities as permitted in the TOD-TR zoning district). - Proposes the following transportation commitments: - When the petitioner files for permitting, if the proposed development on the site is estimated by CDOT calculations to exceed 2,500 vehicular trips per day (based on the transportation Engineer's trip generation handbook or other commonly accepted methodology at the time of permitting), or if otherwise deemed necessary by CDOT, the petitioner will conduct a traffic impact study in coordination with CDOT during the permitting phase of development, to be completed prior to the issuance of the first building certificate of occupancy for new construction buildings.
 The TIS shall, at a minimum, include the following elements: - Identify the development's transportation impacts, via traffic analysis as well as multimodal analysis; - Determine off-site mitigation required (if any) based on the transportation impacts of the proposed development; - Identify appropriate phasing of the development; and - Determine the appropriate access design that should be incorporated into the site plan. - The petitioner will complete and submit an alley abandonment petition form to CDOT for review related to the existing alleyway through the site.
 The decision of this rezoning petition does not correlate with the decision of the possible abandonment, as this decision is issued within the separate right-of-way abandonment process that is controlled by North Carolina General Statutes.